Deign77/Deign77.github.io/_posts/2020-08-15-Project-3-Connect Four.markdown

 project-date: March 2020
 client: Practice
 category: Windows Forms App
 description: My first WinForms project.
+You can play against the computer or another player or even watch the computer play against itself.
 ---